Pepe Smith: Reunion concert

 During the first Juan de la Cruz reunion concert in 1998, the band members appeared one by one on stage, adding one instrument at a time, building to a dramatic crescendo accompanied by fog and light effects.

 Awards

 Personal life

 Smith had been associated with several women over the course of his life, and had five children.
-It has been rumored that his eldest, Queenie, born 1976, also a rock singer, is the daughter of noted artist, Agnes Arellano.
-But Agnes Arellano categorically denies this: "Joey and I never had a child; I am not the mother of Queenie.
-The only issue that came out of our short wedded life was the song Ang Himig Natin.
-I didn't help him write it but we were together when he did".
-She is followed by former MYX VJ Sanya Smith, born 1985, Beebop, born 1989, Desiderata (Daisy), born 1991 and Delta, born 1992.
-The final three children being born from his wife Rosuela Cruz.
+It has been rumored that his eldest, Queenie, born 1976, also a rock singer, is the daughter of noted artist Agnes Arellano.
+But Arellano categorically denies this: "Joey and I never had a child; I am not the mother of Queenie.
+The only issue that came out of our short wedded life was the song "Himig Natin".
+I didn't help him write it but we were together when he did."
+Queenie is followed by former MYX VJ Sanya Smith, born 1985, Beebop, born 1989, Desiderata (Daisy), born 1991, and Delta, born 1992.
+The last three children were born from Smith's wife Rosuela Cruz.